space-bacon/SignSystems/Codex-of-sign-systems.md

 - **G-Protein-Coupled Receptors**: Involved in transmitting signals from outside the cell to the inside.
 - **Calcium Signaling**: A ubiquitous intracellular signaling pathway.
 - **Gap Junctions**: Channels that allow direct communication between cells.
+- **Second Messengers**: Molecules that relay signals received at receptors on the cell surface.
+- **Autocrine Signaling**: Cells respond to substances they secrete themselves.
+- **Paracrine Signaling**: Cells communicate with nearby cells.
+- **Endocrine Signaling**: Hormones traveling through the bloodstream to distant cells.
+- **Synaptic Signaling**: Communication between neurons via neurotransmitters.
+- **Signal Amplification**: Increasing the strength of a signal within a cell.

 ### Chapter 3: Ecological Sign Systems